hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

 A Fabric distributed application's business logic code spans two layers as illustrated in the network model:
 - _Chaincode_:
   - _Data Sharing_: No code changes are required for Weaver enablement, as mentioned above.
+  - _Asset Exchange_: Asset exchange can be enabled in two ways, either use weaver `assetexchange` as library, or use interop chaincode to handle asset exchange by doing a chaincode to chaincode call.
+    - _Use Library `assetexchange`_: This method doesn't require `interop` chaincode to be installed.
+In you smart contract `go.mod`, add following in require (update the version according to the latest module version):
+      ```
+      require(
+          ...
+          github.com/hyperledger-labs/weaver-dlt-interoperability/common/protos-go v1.5.3
+          github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange v1.5.3
+          ...
+      )
+      ```
+      Atleast following 5 functions needs to be added in chaincode (Note: the function signature, i.e. the name,  arguments and return values needs to be exactly same):
+      1. **LockAsset**
+        ```go
+        import (
+            ...
+            "github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/libs/assetexchange"
+        )
+        func (s *SmartContract) LockAsset(ctx contractapi.TransactionContextInterface, assetExchangeAgreementSerializedProto64 string, lockInfoSerializedProto64 string) (string, error) {
+            // Add some safety checks before calling LockAsset from library
+            // Caller of this chaincode is supposed to be the Locker and the owner of the asset being locked.
+            contractId, err := assetexchange.LockAsset(ctx, "", assetExchangeAgreementSerializedProto64, lockInfoSerializedProto64)
+            if err != nil {
+                return "", logThenErrorf(err.Error())
+            }
+            // Post proccessing of asset after LockAsset called like change status of the asset so that it can't be spent.

+            return contractId, nil
+        }
+        ```
+        Here `assetExchangeAgreementSerializedProto64` is serialized protobuf in base64 encoded string of `AssetExchangeAgreement` protobuf structure, and can be used to extract details like asset id, type of asset and recipient.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-two-party-asset-exchange-agreements).
+        Similarly `lockInfoSerializedProto64` is serialized protobuf in base64 encoded string of `AssetLock` protobuf structure.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-locks-on-assets).

+      2. **LockFungibleAsset**
+        ```go
+        func (s *SmartContract) LockFungibleAsset(ctx contractapi.TransactionContextInterface, fungibleAssetExchangeAgreementSerializedProto64 string, lockInfoSerializedProto64 string) (string, error) {
+            // Add some safety checks before calling LockFungibleAsset from library
+            // Caller of this chaincode is supposed to be the Locker and the owner of the asset being locked.
+            contractId, err := assetexchange.LockFungibleAsset(ctx, "", fungibleAssetExchangeAgreementSerializedProto64, lockInfoSerializedProto64)
+            if err != nil {
+                return "", logThenErrorf(err.Error())
+            }
+            // Post proccessing of asset after LockFungibleAsset called like reduce the amount of tokens owned by the locker, or mark it locked so that it can't be spent.

+            return contractId, nil
+        }
+        ```
+        Here `fungibleAssetExchangeAgreementSerializedProto64` is serialized protobuf in base64 encoded string of `FungibleAssetExchangeAgreement` protobuf structure, and can be used to extract details like asset quantity, type of asset and recipient.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-two-party-asset-exchange-agreements).

+      3. **IsAssetLockedQueryUsingContractId**
+        ```go
+        func (s *SmartContract) IsAssetLockedQueryUsingContractId(ctx contractapi.TransactionContextInterface, contractId string) (bool, error) {
+            return assetexchange.IsAssetLockedQueryUsingContractId(ctx, contractId)
+        }
+        ```

+      4. **ClaimAssetUsingContractId**
+        ```go
+        func (s *SmartContract) ClaimAssetUsingContractId(ctx contractapi.TransactionContextInterface, contractId, claimInfoSerializedProto64 string) (bool, error) {
+            // Note recipient will be the caller for this function
+            claimed := false
+            err := assetexchange.ClaimAssetUsingContractId(ctx, contractId, claimInfoSerializedProto64)
+            if err != nil {
+                return false, logThenErrorf(err.Error())
+            }
+            claimed = true
+            // After the above function call, update the owner of the asset with recipeint/caller

+            return claimed, nil
+        }
+        ```

+      5. **UnlockAssetUsingContractId**
+        ```go
+        func (s *SmartContract) UnlockAssetUsingContractId(ctx contractapi.TransactionContextInterface, contractId string) (bool, error) {
+            unlocked := false
+            err := assetexchange.UnlockAssetUsingContractId(ctx, contractId)
+            if err != nil {
+                return false, logThenErrorf(err.Error())
+            }
+            unlocked = true
+            ...
+            ...
+            return true, nil
+        }
+        ```

+      6. Add following extra utility functions as well:
+        ```go
+        func (s *SmartContract) GetHTLCHash(ctx contractapi.TransactionContextInterface, callerChaincodeID, assetAgreementBytesBase64 string) (string, error) {
+            return assetexchange.GetHTLCHash(ctx, callerChaincodeID, assetAgreementBytesBase64)
+        }
+        func (s *SmartContract) GetHTLCHashByContractId(ctx contractapi.TransactionContextInterface, contractId string) (string, error) {
+            return assetexchange.GetHTLCHashByContractId(ctx, contractId)
+        }
+        func (s *SmartContract) GetHTLCHashPreImage(ctx contractapi.TransactionContextInterface, callerChaincodeID, assetAgreementBytesBase64 string) (string, error) {
+            return assetexchange.GetHTLCHashPreImage(ctx, callerChaincodeID, assetAgreementBytesBase64)
+        }
+        func (s *SmartContract) GetHTLCHashPreImageByContractId(ctx contractapi.TransactionContextInterface, contractId string) (string, error) {
+            return assetexchange.GetHTLCHashPreImageByContractId(ctx, contractId)
+        }
+        ```

+    - _Use Interop Chaincode_: This method requires `interop` chaincode to be installed on all peers of the channel.
+Application chaincode needs to implement the interface `github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/interfaces/asset-mgmt`.
+      In you smart contract `go.mod`, add following in require (update the version according to the latest module version):
+      ```
+      require(
+          ...
+          github.com/hyperledger-labs/weaver-dlt-interoperability/common/protos-go v1.5.3
+          github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/interfaces/asset-mgmt v1.5.3
+          ...
+      )
+      ```
+      In the Smart Contract struct add following code:
+      ```go
+      import (
+          ...
+          am "github.com/hyperledger-labs/weaver-dlt-interoperability/core/network/fabric-interop-cc/interfaces/asset-mgmt"
+      )
+      type SmartContract struct {
+          contractapi.Contract
+          amc am.AssetManagementContract
+      }
+      ```
+      Following functions needs to be implemented in chaincode (Note: the function signature, i.e. the name,  arguments and return values needs to be exactly same):
+      1. **LockAsset**
+        ```go
+        func (s *SmartContract) LockAsset(ctx contractapi.TransactionContextInterface, assetExchangeAgreementSerializedProto64 string, lockInfoSerializedProto64 string) (string, error) {
+            // Add some safety checks before calling LockAsset from library
+            // Caller of this chaincode is supposed to be the Locker and the owner of the asset being locked.
+            contractId, err := s.amc.LockAsset(ctx, "", assetExchangeAgreementSerializedProto64, lockInfoSerializedProto64)
+            if err != nil {
+                return "", logThenErrorf(err.Error())
+            }
+            // Post proccessing of asset after LockAsset called like change status of the asset so that it can't be spent.

+            return contractId, nil
+        }
+        ```
+        Here `assetExchangeAgreementSerializedProto64` is serialized protobuf in base64 encoded string of `AssetExchangeAgreement` protobuf structure, and can be used to extract details like asset id, type of asset and recipient.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-two-party-asset-exchange-agreements).
+        Similarly `lockInfoSerializedProto64` is serialized protobuf in base64 encoded string of `AssetLock` protobuf structure.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-locks-on-assets).

+      2. **LockFungibleAsset**
+        ```go
+        func (s *SmartContract) LockFungibleAsset(ctx contractapi.TransactionContextInterface, fungibleAssetExchangeAgreementSerializedProto64 string, lockInfoSerializedProto64 string) (string, error) {
+            // Add some safety checks before calling LockFungibleAsset from library
+            // Caller of this chaincode is supposed to be the Locker and the owner of the asset being locked.
+            contractId, err := s.amc.LockFungibleAsset(ctx, "", fungibleAssetExchangeAgreementSerializedProto64, lockInfoSerializedProto64)
+            if err != nil {
+                return "", logThenErrorf(err.Error())
+            }
+            // Post proccessing of asset after LockFungibleAsset called like reduce the amount of tokens owned by the locker, or mark it locked so that it can't be spent.

+            return contractId, nil
+        }
+        ```
+        Here `fungibleAssetExchangeAgreementSerializedProto64` is serialized protobuf in base64 encoded string of `FungibleAssetExchangeAgreement` protobuf structure, and can be used to extract details like asset quantity, type of asset and recipient.
+Check the structure definition [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/rfcs/formats/assets/exchange.md#representing-two-party-asset-exchange-agreements).

+      3. **IsAssetLockedQueryUsingContractId**
+        ```go
+        func (s *SmartContract) IsAssetLockedQueryUsingContractId(ctx contractapi.TransactionContextInterface, contractId string) (bool, error) {
+            return s.amc.IsAssetLockedQueryUsingContractId(ctx, contractId)
+        }
+        ```

+      4. **ClaimAssetUsingContractId**
+        ```go
+        func (s *SmartContract) ClaimAssetUsingContractId(ctx contractapi.TransactionContextInterface, contractId, claimInfoSerializedProto64 string) (bool, error) {
+            // Note recipient will be the caller for this function
+            claimed := false
+            err := s.amc.ClaimAssetUsingContractId(ctx, contractId, claimInfoSerializedProto64)
+            if err != nil {
+                return false, logThenErrorf(err.Error())
+            }
+            claimed = true
+            // After the above function call, update the owner of the asset with recipeint/caller

+            return claimed, nil
+        }
+        ```

+      5. **UnlockAssetUsingContractId**
+        ```go
+        func (s *SmartContract) UnlockAssetUsingContractId(ctx contractapi.TransactionContextInterface, contractId string) (bool, error) {
+            unlocked := false
+            err := s.amc.UnlockAssetUsingContractId(ctx, contractId)
+            if err != nil {
+                return false, logThenErrorf(err.Error())
+            }
+            unlocked = true
+            ...
+            ...
+            return true, nil
+        }
+        ```
   - _Asset Transfer_: _TBD_

 - _Layer-2 applications_: Let us examine the adaptations required in detail: